NicolasGilbertAlbertRoux/OMM-SOT/README.md

 ## Notes

-The framework explores the emergence of wave-like, structured, flux-like, geometric and cosmological regimes from a unified discrete energetic substrate.
+The framework explores the emergence of wave-like, structured, flux-like, geometric, proto-atomic, magnetic, orbital and cosmological regimes from a unified discrete energetic substrate.

 This repository is organized to make both direct reproduction and further extension possible.